Pharmacy Council - Te Pou Whakamana Kaimatu o Aotearoa

 DipPharm, RegPharmNZ

-Arthur was appointed to the Pharmacy Council in 2015 and was reappointed in 2021 for a further three years.
+Arthur was appointed to the Pharmacy Council in 2015 and was reappointed in 2021.
 He has more than 30 years of pharmacy practice experience in retail and hospital pharmacies.

 Arthur is an Addictions Pharmacist with the Auckland Opioid Treatment Service.